yellowmessenger/documentation/docs/cookbooks/inbox/ticketclose-message.md

 ---
-title : Display a message or/and trigger an action when a live chat is closed sidebar_label : End of the live chat
+title : Display message or sync data when a Live Chat is closed sidebar_label : Trigger actions upon chat resolution
 ---

 When a customer initiates a live chat, an inbox agent takes on the task of resolving the query.
 Once the agent has resolved the query, they mark the chat as **Resolved**.
 This triggers the execution of the node connected to the **ticket closed** in the [raise ticket](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/action-nodes#raise-ticket-outputs) node, which is followed by the other nodes connected to it.